🌺

 Resort Dining Culture

-Large beach resorts — particularly on Maui's Kaanapali coast, Oahu's Waikiki, and Kauai's Poipu — lean heavily on island-style BBQ, eggs Benedict, and butter-finished seafood.
+Large beach resorts on Maui's Kaanapali coast, Oahu's Waikiki, and Kauai's Poipu lean heavily on island-style BBQ, eggs Benedict, and butter-finished seafood.
 Buffet breakfasts have limited clearly labelled vegan options.
-Speak to the kitchen directly rather than relying on menu descriptions; most resort kitchens can accommodate vegan requests with advance notice, but this is not the default.
-Breakfast is typically the trickiest meal at resort properties.
+Speak to the kitchen directly rather than relying on menu descriptions; most 4-5 star resort kitchens can handle vegan requests with advance notice, but this is not the default.
+Breakfast is typically the trickiest meal.

 🍽️